-The Covid 19 pandemic has resulted in a significant backlog of overdue interventions and this years service plans interventions again take into account the Authorities 3 year recovery plan to address the outstanding Category E food hygiene overdue inspections and Category C food standards interventions.
+The Covid 19 pandemic has resulted in a significant backlog of overdue interventions and this years service plan interventions take into account the outstanding Category D / E food hygiene overdue inspections and Category B/C standards interventions.

 The Food Standards Agency's Recovery Plan ran until 31st March 2023 and there is now an expectation for Local authorities to return to adherence to the food hygiene and standards intervention frequencies prescribed within the Food Law Code of Practice.
-The FSA have acknowledged that all Local Authorities are in varying positions with the numbers of premises that are still outstanding for intervention.
+The FSA have acknowledged that all Local Authorities are in varying positions with the numbers of premises that are still outstanding for intervention and at the time of writing this plan further guidance is being awaited from the FSA as to how to address this backlog.